 The NFFA, and later the IFF, maintained close ties with many of the aircraft companies and aviation manufacturers.
 Companies that manufactured agricultural products also hopped on the Flying Farmer bandwagon.
 As the association grew businesses vied to fund scholarships, give away door prizes, and sponsor a variety of Flying Farmer events.
 Then in 1977, as the IFF's membership peaked at about 11,000, the farming economy began a downward spiral.
 Within a matter of years the general aviation economy was hit by increased fuel and operating costs, more restrictive federal regulations on maintenance and operation, and manufacturers' product liability litigation.
 Flying Farmers, individually and as an association, found themselves in the midst of an economic storm.

 As the wind blew and clouds rolled in, companies dropped their sponsorships and Flying Farmers dropped their memberships.
 As the numbers of farmers and pilots-and particularly farmers who were also pilots--shrank, so did the IFF's potential membership base.
 In 2004, Flying Farmers proved they have the fortitude to weather all kinds of storms, whether natural or economic.
-It is now flying steady.
-Membership has stabilized, with the current count at 510 families or 975 members.
+As our membership ages, we lose members.
+The current count at 275 families or 455 members.
 Although the IFF now courts aviation and agricultural businesses, the association has benefited from the loyalty of several long-term sponsors and supporters.